omaralalwi/laravel-startkit/README.md

 ```

 # Developer
-Please if you Note any buge of issue, contact me:
+Please if you Note any bugs OR issues, contact me:

 Omar Alalwi
 [ Twitter ](https://twitter.com/omaralalwi2013)